-Rafael Bernabeu is a leading pioneer in the field of reproductive medicine in Spain.
+Rafael Bernabeu is a leading pioneer in the field of reproductive medicine.
 His curiosity and interest in reproductive medicine started at a very young age.
-As a teen he was focused on becoming a medical doctor.
+As a teenager, he was focused on becoming a medical doctor.
 Upon graduating from high school, he spent six years studying medicine at the University of Valencia.
 Following that, he spent the next 4 years at Hospital La Fe, a university hospital in Valencia, Spain, pursuing his specialty in Obstetrics and Gynaecology.
-Upon completion, he began working as a gynaecologist in various clinics around the Alicante.
-The year was 1985.
-The idea of reproductive medicine was simply that, an idea.
-Dr. Rafael Bernabeu took it upon himself and continued with postgraduate studies in Assisted Reproduction techniques, Gynaecology and Obstetrics.
-He attended some of the world’s leading centers like Cornell University and Johns Hopkins University.
-He attended conferences world-wide, and spoke with colleagues from other countries.
+Upon completion, he began working as a gynaecologist in various clinics around the Alicante and decided to bet on a branch of gynecology that was experimental at that time.
+He continued with postgraduate studies in Assisted Reproduction techniques, Gynaecology and Obstetrics and attended some of the world’s leading centers like Cornell University and Johns Hopkins University.
 In 1985, Dr. Rafael Bernabeu created his first sperm bank and performed the first artificial insemination.
 This was the beginning of many firsts as a pioneer in the field of reproductive medicine.

 The following are some of his achievements:

-In 1987, in the Valencia Region of Spain, the first IVF was performed and in August of 1988, the first IVF baby was born.
+In 1987, his first IVF was performed and in August of 1988, the first IVF baby was born.

 In 1989, Instituto Bernabeu had another success, the first pregnancy using GIFT.